Auckland shooting: Person shot at a property in Mt Roskill

-Police are investigating after a person was shot at a house in Auckland overnight.
+Police are appealing to the public for help after a person was shot at an Auckland property overnight.

-Officers were called to an incident in the suburb of Mt Roskill at about 3.15am.

-It is understood the victim suffered serious injuries in the firearms incident.
+Emergency services were called to a house on Fulljames Ave, in Mt Roskill, after a report that a person had suffered a single gunshot wound about 3.10am.

 AdvertisementAdvertise with NZME.